Earlondon/Active-Directory-HelpDesk-Lab/README.md

 ## Lab Setup & Architecture
 1. Installed Oracle VM VirtualBox on my host gaming PC.
 2. Configured a Virtual Machine with Windows Server 2022.
-3. Promoted the server to a Domain Controller for the local domain: `contoso.local`.
+3. Promoted the server to a Domain Controller for the local domain: `Koka.local`.

 ## Helpdesk Scenarios Simulated
 ### 1. Active Directory User Provisioning